oscarlazoarjona/orca_memories/README.md

 Using orca_memories
 ===================

-To run any of the examples go to the `orca_memories/examples/` directory and run Python on them
+To run any of the examples go to the `orca_memories/examples/` directory and run Python on them.
+The examples will output plots and other files to the corresponding folders in the examples folder.

+Running a high efficiency memory with feasible parameters:

     $ cd orca_memories/examples/
     orca_memories/examples$ python _01_high_efficiency.py